Rolex GMT-Master II”

 Early versions of the GMT-Master were available in two-tone and solid gold designs.
 The same is true of the GMT-Master II: The bracelet comes in your choice of stainless steel, yellow gold, white gold, or Everose gold or a combination of stainless steel and yellow or Everose gold.
 Rolex calls the latter two-tone models "Rolesor."
 The manufacturer has been using this combination of materials since the early 1930s.

-At Baselworld 2018, Rolex presented an Everose gold and stainless steel edition (ref.
+In 2018, Rolex presented an Everose gold and stainless steel edition (ref.
 126711CHNR) as well as one in solid 18-karat Everose gold (ref.
 126715CHNR).
 Both models feature a black and brown Cerachrom bezel and are powered by the caliber 3285.
-You can purchase the two-tone variant for about 29,500 USD new and 26,500 USD pre-owned.
-If you prefer the 18-karat gold version, be prepared to spend over 62,000 USD for an example in mint condition.
-Pre-owned watches are only slightly more affordable at 60,000 USD.
+Prices dropped considerably between April 2022 and April 2023, meaning you can now purchase the two-tone variant for about 23,000 USD new and 21,500 USD pre-owned.

 COSC-Certified: The In-House Caliber 3285